HarshRathore-sudo/RoGue-sudo1/README.md

 # 💫 About Me:
-Hey there Harsh Rathore this side a budding developer with a year of experience in the front-end tech stack.
-Currently working as a software developer in Fretron Pvt. ltd. I have a strong inclination toward web performance and design.
+Hey there **Harsh Rathore** this side a budding developer with a year of experience in the **front-end tech** stack.
+Currently working as a **software developer** in **Fretron Pvt. ltd.**.
+I have a strong inclination toward web performance and design.
 I am motivated to learn new skills with a passion for software development.

 ## 🌐 Socials: